mattcone/markdown-guide-book/manuscript/chapter2.md

 Markdown is a natural fit for technical documentation.
 Companies like GitHub are increasingly switching to Markdown for their documentation — check out their [blog post](https://github.com/blog/1939-how-github-uses-github-to-document-github) about how they migrated their Markdown-formatted documentation to [Jekyll](https://jekyllrb.com/).
 If you write documentation for a product or service, take a look at these handy tools:

 - **[Read the Docs](https://readthedocs.org)** can generate a documentation website from your open source Markdown files.
 Just connect your GitHub repository to their service and push — Read the Docs does the rest.
 They also have a [service for commercial entities](https://readthedocs.com/).
-- **[Jekyll](https://jekyllrb.com/)** was mentioned earlier in the section on websites, but it's also a good option for generating a documentation website from Markdown files.
-If you go this route, be sure to check out the [Jekyll documentation theme](http://idratherbewriting.com/documentation-theme-jekyll/).
 - **[MkDocs](http://www.mkdocs.org/)** is a fast and simple static site generator that's geared towards building documentation.
 The source files are written in Markdown and organized with a single YAML configuration file.
 MkDocs has several [built in themes](http://www.mkdocs.org/user-guide/styling-your-docs/), including a port of the [Read the Docs](https://readthedocs.org/) documentation theme.
 One of the newest themes is [MkDocs Material](https://squidfunk.github.io/mkdocs-material/), which incorporates elements of Google's Material Design.
+- **[Docusaurus](https://docusaurus.io/)** is a static site generator designed exclusively for creating documentation websites.
+It supports translations, search, and versioning.
+- **[VuePress](https://vuepress.vuejs.org/)** is a static site generator powered by [Vue](https://vuejs.org/) and optimized for writing technical documentation.
+- **[Jekyll](https://jekyllrb.com/)** was mentioned earlier in the section on websites, but it's also a good option for generating a documentation website from Markdown files.
+If you go this route, be sure to check out the [Jekyll documentation theme](http://idratherbewriting.com/documentation-theme-jekyll/).